IcaliaLabs/icalia-docker-praxis/README.md

 ## About Mentors

-We recommend you to identify the available platform mentors in the team so whenever you find a problem regarding Docker and the development technology your'e using, you know the right person to help you with your issue:
+We recommend you to identify the available platform mentors in the team so whenever you find a problem regarding Docker and the development technology you're using, you know the right person to help you with your issue:

 | Expertise         | Guru | Contact Email      |